 Part of the secret in those words is that the punishment was never as severe as the waiting for it!
 The dread was the punishment.
-Wondering what a parent will do, how they will respond to whatever I did, what words would they say, how disappointed are they going to be, and what might physically happen to me?
+Wondering what my parents would do, how they would respond to whatever I did, what words they would say, how disappointed they were to be, and what might physically happen to me.
 It's the worry and unknown that wraps the gut into knots!

-I love the psalms--and more often than not, I love them because it seems like the author wrote out of my heart.
+I love the Psalms--and more often than not, I love them because it seems like the author wrote them out of my heart.
 Psalm 6 is considered one of the Penitential Psalms because the writer seeks forgiveness and is thus repenting.
-So deep is the psalmist's sorrow that the author feels faint, his very bones are in agony, his soul is in anguish, he spends the nights groaning and weeping--so much so that, should he continue to lay in bed crying, the amount of tears would create a river and float him away!
+So deep is the psalmist's sorrow that the author feels faint, his very bones are in agony, his soul is in anguish, and he spends the nights groaning and weeping--so much so that, should he continue to lay in bed crying, the number of tears would create a river and float him away!

 This is the grace we find in this psalm.
 God, because of the relationship we have with him, because of the covenant mercies he granted us by the blood that poured out for our sins in the death of Christ Jesus, and because of the sanctifying daily work of the Holy Spirit, he has not only felt our same woes but has delivered us from them.
 He delivers from the pain we cause others and the pain we cause ourselves.
 Simply put, we are saved, which means we are forgiven.